 Health and Safety Information in Catalina Island

 Over one million visitors annually enjoy a perfect Mediterranean escape on Catalina Island.
 However, taking a few precautions will ensure your getaway remains safe, healthy, and enjoyable.
-Follow these best practices for smooth sailing on your Catalina adventure.
+Follow these best practices for smooth sailing on your Catalina Island day trip adventure.

 Playing It Safe in Catalina’s Ocean Waters